ahanagangopadhyay/improving-bank-telemarketing-campaigns/README.md

  **Modification 1:**

  - From the feature selection procedure in the above code, 'month' and 'day_of_week' were seen to be among the top 10 features.
 Because they are ordinal categorical features, I had previously used label-encoding to encode them.
 However, they are also cyclic in nature (Monday repeats after Sunday and January repeats after December).
-So taking inspiration from this blog, I used cyclic feature engineering to encode these two variables.
-Rest of the code is the same as before.
+So taking inspiration from this blog, I tried using cyclic feature engineering to encode these two variables to see if it improves the performance.
- - There was a marked improvement in the train and test ROC-AUC scores with XGBoost using the full set of features, while the performance using the reduced set remains similar.
+ - There was a marked improvement in the train and test ROC-AUC scores with XGBoost using the full set of features, while the performance using the reduced set remained similar.

  **Modification 2:**

  - There are broadly 3 types of features in our dataset: **customer data**, **campaign data** and **economic data**.
 There are 7 features under customer data: 1 numeric (age), and the rest nominal categorical (job, marital status, education, default status, housing loan status and personal loan status).
+I wanted to see if it was possible to group customers into different clusters and create a new feature for each client depending on which cluster he/she falls into.
+That might be useful in several ways:
+ 1. The number of features would go down, since we just have a cluster number for each customer instead of 7 features belonging to customer data.
+This would make training faster and our models less complicated.
+ 2. It is possible that some of the features for some clients are noisy.
+Feeding these features directly to our models might hinder them from learning the right signals.
+Grouping similar customers together using unsupervised learning would smooth out these noisy data points.
+ 3. If we know how different customer groups are likely to subscribe to long-term deposits, it would be easier for us to come up with different marketing strategies for each group, or maybe give focus more on high-potential customer groups to improve our conversion rate.

 **Insights into customer trends:**